rodrigobivarazevedo/test/README.md

 ### **Privacy**

-With the rise of cloud-based solutions in AI systems, large amounts of personal data, such as medical records, data which can be sensitive and confidential are being created.
+With the rise of cloud-based solutions in AI systems, large amounts of personal data, such as medical records, and data that can be sensitive and confidential are being created.
 It is important to ensure that it is secure and not used for any purpose other than the intended one.
 The way Cybersecurity evolves and budgets increase in the upcoming years will play a huge role in the deployment of AI in the future and the safe manipulation of highly personalized data.

 Example of: “European Cybersecurity Investment Platform.”, (European Investment Bank 2023, 2022)